bluecaret/family-cookbook/docs/recipe/teriyaki-chicken.md

   - main
   - chicken
 excerpt: 'Chicken pieces cooked in a sweet and savory teriyaki sauce made from soy sauce, mirin, and sugar.'
+noRecipe: 'Chicken pieces cooked in a sweet and savory teriyaki sauce made from soy sauce, mirin, and sugar.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Chicken pieces cooked in a sweet and savory teriyaki sauce made from soy sauce, mirin, and sugar.